locka99/cpp-to-rust-book/features_of_rust/strings.md

 However this is not a primitive type.
 Instead `std::string` is a fairly opaque template defined in `<string>` that is included, compiled and linked to the executable just like every other class.

+Now note that `std::string` is actually a specialisation of a more general template `std::basic_string<char_type>` that works with various width of character.
+We'll look at that in a moment.

 In addition, a `std::string` will normally uses the heap to store the string's data which can have repercussions for memory usage and fragmentation.
 There is also a hidden cost to assigning one string to another strings are duplicated in the process.
 So even if you had 5 strings holding the same value, you would be looking at 5 copies.

 ### Unicode support